Modern Foreign Language

 We believe that learning a Modern Foreign Language helps to prepare our pupils for life in modern Britain and provides them with the skills to participate in further education, work and other activities that are carried out in languages other than English.

-At William Reynolds Primary School, the intention of our MFL curriculum is that children are taught to develop an interest in learning other languages in a way that is enjoyable and stimulating.
+The intention of our MFL curriculum is that children are taught to develop an interest in learning other languages in a way that is enjoyable and stimulating.
 We strive to embed the skills of speaking and listening to enable children to use simple French phrases and vocabulary when writing.
 We encourage children’s confidence, we strive to stimulate and encourage children’s curiosity about language.
 We aim to build the children’s ‘culture capital’ so that they are aware of similarities and differences between cultures.

 Children are introduced to new topics through oral work, songs, visual prompts, videos, flash cards, games and role-play.
 Initially written French is used only to reinforce oral learning; however, in year 5 and 6 children will have some written French activities to complete.
 Where possible, the teacher gives simple instructions in the target language.
 Through the units, key words and phrases are revisited and used through all the year groups.
 The subject starts with a focus on single words and pronunciation, then progressing onto phrases, simple sentences and then finally onto longer and more complex sentences.
 This allows for repetition and recall while also building on prior learning and understanding of the language.